ClementineOldfield/barrio-rails-app/README.md

 *4. Describe the network infrastructure the App may be based on.*

+Upon deployment, the app will be based on a Wide Area Network (WAN), or more specifically, the internet.

 *5. Identify and describe the software to be used in your App.*

 Barrio is built in [Ruby on Rails](https://rubyonrails.org/) as the framework.
 Rails is a web-application framework for Ruby that uses an MVC (Model, View, Controller) architectural structure to handle the communication between the data, logic and browser-rendered content.

+Image upload will be handled by Rails' inbuilt ActiveStorage and stored on an AWS bucket.

+We use a Google Maps API to display the user's address based on longitude and latitude.

+On completion, the app will be deployed on Heroku, which is a platform that allows developers to deploy, run and manage applications entirely on the cloud.

+*6. Identify the database to be used in your App and provide a justification for your choice.*

 The database is Postgresql.
 An open-source SQL database.
 Rails integrates nicely with the database, allowing us to query it with Ruby, instead of writing SQL.

-On completion, the app will be deployed on Heroku, which is a platform that allows developers to deploy, run and manage applications entirely on the cloud

-*6. Identify the database to be used in your App and provide a justification for your choice.*
+Postgresql also has recently added support for JSON, allowing it to integrate with NoSQL.
+This is something that we would be interested in looking into in future versions of the app.

 *7. Identify and describe the production database setup (i.e. postgres instance).*

 *8. Describe the architecture of your App.*